sanketjpatel/song-recommender/README.md

 The naive approach that meets the expected output is detailed in [Naive.md](docs/Naive.md).

-You can have a more realistic recommender algorithm that combines the correlation score of a preference set and assigns rank to the recommended songs based on them.
+You can have [a more realistic recommender](docs/RankBased.md) algorithm that combines the correlation score of a preference set and assigns rank to the recommended songs based on these correlations.

 # Contributing